About the Disability Achievement Team

 The Board and Management of the center have raised the bar and have recruited the best in the field to serve consumers in Pinellas and Pasco counties.
 The Disability Achievement Center seeks dedication, determination and expertise from those who join its team.
 Each person has personal as well as professional experience with disability.
 Many are living examples and mentors to the centers consumers of what people with disabilities can achieve.

-As an Administrative Assistant at the Disability Achievement Center Ashely started in September of 2013.
+As an Consumer Services Specialist at the Disability Achievement Center, Ashley started in September of 2013.
 She loves working with people and helping those in need.
-She has an Associate Degree in Business Administrative from Columbia, South Carolina and intends on continuing her education to obtain a Bachelor’s Degree in Human Resources.
+She has an Associate Degree in Business Administrative from Columbia, South Carolina and intends on continuing her education.
 She moved to Florida in June of 2013 and loves it.
-Her hobbies include: swimming, being on the beach, playing with her dog and reading.
+Her hobbies include: swimming, shopping, and playing with her dog.